esyede/rakit/packages/docs/data/database/magic.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-The Magic Query Builder is a class that helps you build SQL queries and work with the database.
-Every query is prepared with a [prepared statement](https://www.php.net/manual/en/pdo.prepared-statements.php), so it is automatically protected from [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection).
+The Magic Query Builder builds SQL and runs it.
+Every query goes out as a [prepared statement](https://www.php.net/manual/en/pdo.prepared-statements.php), so it is safe from [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).

 To get started, call the `DB::table()` method with the name of the table you want to work with: